Documentation

 1. Open the JamWide plugin GUI

-2. In the connection panel, enter:
+2. In the connection bar at the top, enter:

 • Server: Address and port (e.g., ninbot.com:2049)